• Skip to primary navigation

 Why You'll Love This Broccoli Ramen Slaw

-• The Ultimate Crunch: The combination of crisp broccoli slaw and toasted ramen noodles gives every bite an addictive crunch that you don’t get with traditional soft coleslaw.
+• The Delicious Crunch: The combination of crisp broccoli slaw and toasted ramen noodles gives every bite an addictive crunch that you don't get with traditional soft coleslaw.

 • Budget-Friendly: Using simple ingredients like a bag of broccoli slaw and a pack of ramen noodles makes this an incredibly affordable dish to feed a large crowd.